-So, what is it about chiropractic adjustments that make them more effective when performed regularly?
-Moreover, how often should you see a chiropractor?
+So, what is it about chiropractic adjustments that makes them more effective when performed regularly?
+If you’re wondering how often should you see a chiropractor, it typically depends on your specific condition, lifestyle, and overall wellness goals.
 When it comes to all things chiropractic, College Park chiropractors literally have your back, and more.

 What Is an Adjustment?

 We must first address the fundamentals before we can begin to answer such questions.
-A chiropractic adjustment is a treatment in which trained experts—known as chiropractors—apply a controlled, abrupt force to a spinal joint either with their hands or a small device.
+A chiropractic adjustment is a treatment in which trained experts, known as chiropractors, apply a controlled, abrupt force to a spinal joint either with their hands or a small device.
 The purpose of this procedure is to increase your body’s physical function and spinal motion.
 A typical chiropractic adjustment will involve your chiropractor placing you in particular positions to treat problem areas, most frequently lying face down on a purpose-built, padded chiropractic table.
-They will then target those particular areas for adjustment.
+They will then target those various areas for adjustment.

 Why Would I Need an Adjustment?